 Substitutions:

-- Oil: If you don’t have coconut oil on hand, you can substitute another neutral oil like avocado oil or grapeseed oil.
+- Oil: If you don’t have coconut oil on hand, you can substitute another neutral oil like avocado oil.

 - Almond Flour: If you cannot find it, you can make almond flour at home using a blender or food processor.
 This recipe can also be made with almond meal.
 However, almond meal brownies will be a tad bit dense compared to brownies made with almond flour.